Blog Post

 Our team prefers the ccls and clangd extensions, as they seem to receive more regular updates and improvements.
 For example, you can see the range of code assistance features that clangd supports here.
 For integrated C++ debugging, Visual Studio Code also supports several extensions.
 We have written a more detailed post about our experience working with Visual Studio Code in the PSPDFKit codebase.

-Other Text Editors
+Other C++ Text Editors

-The main disadvantage of LSP-based editors is that, even though a lot of code assistance features are supported, things like refactoring are still not as complete as they are in full-featured IDEs.
-Another disadvantage is that adding LSP support to text editors usually requires a non-trivial amount of configuration.
+The main disadvantage of LSP-based C++ editors is that, even though a lot of code assistance features are supported, things like refactoring are still not as complete as they are in full-featured IDEs.
+Another disadvantage is that adding LSP support to C++ text editors usually requires a non-trivial amount of configuration.

 Conclusion